Ada86Balogh/cubebloc/README.md

 #### Config Cubebloc

-However Cubebloc provides basically everything what we need out of the box but there could some cases when we need to configure it a little bit.
+Although Cubebloc provides basically everything what we need out-of-the-box, there are some cases when we need to configure it a little bit.

 **Config file**
-You can find a ```cubebloc.json``` file in your folder and with that you can configure your vagrant machine.
+You can find a ```cubebloc.json``` file in your Cubebloc folder where you can carry out the configuration of your vagrant machine.

 **Shared folders**

-The folders property of the cubebloc.json file lists all of the folders you want.
+The folders property of the cubebloc.json file lists all the folders you want.
 As files within these folders are changed, they will be kept in sync between your local machine and Cubebloc.
-You may configure as many shared folders as many needed:
+You may configure as many shared folders as you need:

 ```json
 20   "folders": [